TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/Index.rst

 **About this manual**

-   This manual contains information that is relevant for

-   * writing official TYPO3 documenation (on `docs.typo3.org <https://docs.typo3.org>`__)
-   * writing documentation for extensions
-   * writing documentation for the TYPO3 core.

-   You will find information about how to format the documentation in reST and some best practices in this guide.
+   This manual is about writing TYPO3 documenation (`docs.typo3.org <https://docs.typo3.org>`__).
+It contains information for how to format in :ref:`reST and sphinx <Formatting-with-reST>`.
+You can find out, how to :ref:`contribute to the documentation <docs-contribute>` and :ref:`write extension documentation from scratch <how-to-start-documentation-for-ext>`.

+   It also includes some general conventions, :ref:`coding guidelines <format-rest-cgl>` and references to the :ref:`TYPO3 Content Style Guide <content-styleguide>`.

 .. toctree::
    :hidden: